Deepfake Detection that Generalizes Across Benchmarks: Experiments

 \subsection{Cross-dataset evaluation}

-We compared the proposed model in a cross-dataset fashion following the standard protocol, i.e., by training on FF++ and testing on the rest of the datasets as in previous work. \Cref{tab:methods-comparison} compares the video-level AUROC of the proposed model with state-of-the-art (SOTA) approaches.
+We compared the proposed model in a cross-dataset fashion following the standard protocol, that is, by training on FF++ and testing on the rest of the datasets as in previous work. \cref{tab:methods-comparison} compares the video-level AUROC of the proposed model with SOTA approaches.
 AUROC values for the competing methods were taken directly from the original papers.
 The model achieves SOTA results on two datasets: CDFv2 and FFIW, and gets high results on the DFDC dataset.

 The proposed method achieves these results simply by averaging individual frame softmax probabilities, without complex post-processing or architectural modifications as described in \cref{sec:model}.
 This contrasts with many contemporary methods that rely on complex multimodal analyses, such as modeling temporal inconsistencies between video frames or detecting audio-video discrepancies~\cite{LipForensics, LipFD, RealForensics, FTCN, DFD-FCG, plug-and-play}.
-The performance of the proposed method suggests that the features of the CLIP visual encoder, when properly tuned, are highly effective for this detection task.
+The performance of the proposed method suggests that the features of the visual encoder, when properly tuned, are highly effective for this detection task.

 We also evaluated the generalization of the proposed method against current SOTA models across a wide range of benchmark datasets.
 For this experiment, we selected the most recent open-source SOTA models that have made their code and pre-trained weights publicly available, namely ForAda~\cite{ForensicsAdapter} and Effort~\cite{Effort}.
 To ensure that each model was used as intended by its original authors, we utilized their officially released weights and integrated their data preprocessing pipelines which were used during model training.
 After reproducing the results on the test datasets that were used in these papers, we obtained the same or very similar results, presented in \cref{tab:comparison-reported-reproduced}.
+The in-distribution results on FF++ are shown in \cref{tab:in-dataset-auroc}.